HYPER2307/recipe-test-app/README.md

-Here’s a template for the `README.md` file based on the provided requirements for the Car Dealer App:

----

-# Car Dealer App - Frontend JS Engineer Test
+# Test app - Frontend JS Engineer Test

-This is a frontend application for a car dealer app built with Next.js.
+This is a frontend application for a test app built with Next.js.
 The application allows users to filter vehicles by type and model year, displaying the results on a separate page.
 The app is styled using Tailwind CSS.

 ## Features